ALWISHARIFF/haram-filter/Readme.md

 Haram Filter uses a number of open source projects to work properly:

+- [node.js] - Creating a dns server with super powers!

 And of course Haram Filter itself is open source with a [public repository][dill] on GitHub.